zennon-sml/zennon-sml/README.md

 - 👋 Hi, I’m zennon sampaio
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning go and sql
+- 🌱 I’m currently learning GOLANG and REACT
-- 💞️ I’m looking to collaborate with projects for start my career
+- 💞️ I’m looking to collaborate with projects to start my career
 - 📫 How to reach me e-mail zennonsampaioml@gmail.com